 If you haven’t already, identify your direct, indirect, and replacement competitors.

 Direct competitors are businesses that target the same demographic as you.
 They offer similar products or services to your company.

 - Company background.
-Date of establishment, important events, locations, business descriptions, and product lineup.
+Find out about the date of establishment, essential events, locations, business descriptions, and product lineup.
 Evaluate whether you can consider them a competitor.

 - Annual revenue.
-By observing revenue patterns, you can measure the growth rate of your competitors.
+By observing revenue patterns, you can measure the growth rate of your competitor.

 - Market shares and sales trends.
 This data will give you a rough sketch of the size of your rivals and the impact they bring to the market.